niacobel/CHAINS/docs/source/abin_launcher.overview.rst

 ``ABIN LAUNCHER`` begins by scanning the geometry file, looking for the chemical formula and the atomic coordinates of the molecule.

-For more details on how this scan is performed, consult the :doc:`Scanning the geometry file <abin_launcher.scan>` specific documentation.
+For more details on how this scan is performed, consult the :doc:`abin_launcher.scan` specific documentation.

 .. note::
    At this time, only the XYZ format is supported for geometry files.
 However, new formats can be added if the need arises.